Your rent

 We want rent payments to be as simple as possible and we’re here to help if you ever need support.

 Rent is due every week in advance, starting on the first Monday after your tenancy starts.
-If you pay monthly, you’ll need to pay in advance, so your account never falls behind.

-If you’re not sure how much you need to pay, please contact us, we can explain your charges and help you check you’re receiving the right benefits.
+If you’re not sure how much you need to pay, please contact us, we can explain your charges and help you check you’re receiving the right benefits

 What is a rent review